 - cramping, most likely between the third and fifth days following the procedure

-- nausea, particularly in the first two days
+- nausea, particularly in the first 2 days

-- light to heavy bleeding for two to four weeks, tell your doctor if you soak through more than two maxi-pads an hour for two or more hours in a row
+- light to heavy bleeding for 2 to 4 weeks — tell a healthcare professional if you soak through more than two maxi-pads an hour for 2 or more hours in a row

 - clots that can be as large as a lemon — notify a healthcare professional if they’re larger than that

 - low grade fever — call a healthcare professional if it rises above 100.4°F (38°C)

 Your body will begin preparing for ovulation immediately.
 You can expect your first menstrual period within 4 to 8 weeks of the procedure.

 Your usual cycle may return right away, but it may take several months before periods return to the way they were.
-For some people, periods are irregular and lighter or heavier they were before.
+For some people, periods are irregular and lighter or heavier than they were before.

 Because of the risk of infection, you’ll be advised not to use tampons for at least a week following the procedure.

-Your doctor will let you know when you’re done healing and can have sex again.
+Your clinician will let you know when you’re done healing and can have penetrative vaginal sex again.
 The procedure shouldn’t affect your ability to enjoy sexual activity.

 Your fertility won’t be affected, either.
 It’s possible to get pregnant right after your D&E, even if you haven’t had a period yet.